 A requirement of the court, supervised visits provide an opportunity for evaluation of a parent’s successful incorporation of parenting skills acquired through attendance of State provided classes and counseling.
 The goal is to determine parental suitability with the possibility of family reunification.

-A key part of helping Arizona children who have been removed from their homes is helping them maintain contact with their siblings and parents.
 It is a sad fact that prior to the opening of the Children’s Visitation Centers, these visits took place in cramped offices.
 These places generally increase a child’s fear and apprehension while doing nothing to nurture and restore the parent-child relationship.

 The Center in downtown Phoenix offers a game room, nursery, toddler room, large living room settings, and outside playground.
 The Center in Mesa has a dining room, outside playground, nursery, game room and large visitation rooms.